-Transfer integrity characteristic covers expected (specified) error, loss and duplication signal content as well as any damage of any form to total link and to the client signals.
+Transfer integrity characteristic covers expected (specified) error, loss or duplication of signal content as well as any damage of any form to total link and to the client signals.

 errorCharacteristic: describes the degree to which the signal propagated can be errored.
-Applies to TDM systems as the errored signal will be propagated, but not to packet systems, as errored packets will be discarded.
+Applies to TDM systems as the errored signal will be propagated, but does not apply to packet systems, as errored packets will be discarded.

 lossCharacteristic: Describes the acceptable characteristic of lost packets where loss may result from discard due to errors or overflow.
-Applies to packet systems and not TDM (as for TDM errored signals are propagated unless grossly errored and overflow/underflow turns into timing slips).
+Applies to packet systems and not TDM.

 repeatDeliveryCharacteristic: Primarily applies to packet systems where a packet may be delivered more than once (in fault recovery for example).
 It can also apply to TDM where several frames may be received twice due to switching in a system with a large differential propagation delay.